 Photo galleryPhoto 1 of 1

 Explore Sarajevo this morning with a walking tour of the city.
-You will visit the famous Bascarsija, the old Turkish quarter, home to one of the most interesting market centres in the country.
-Sarajevo is one of the few cities in the world that features an Orthodox church, a Catholic church and a mosque (the famous Begova Dzamija) all within close proximity.
+You will visit the famous Bascarsija, the old Turkish quarter, home to one of the most exciting market centres in the country.
+Sarajevo is one of the few cities in the world that features an Orthodox church, a Catholic church and a mosque (the famous Begova Dzamija) all within proximity.
 You will be visiting all three buildings on your tour.
 This city may well be one of the highlights of your trip.
 It has emerged from the brink of ruin in the 1990s to become one of the most interesting capital cities of Europe.
-After your exploration of the city, there will be free time for lunch before you depart for the Tunnel Museum in the suburb of Ilidza.
+After your exploration of the town, there will be free time for lunch before you depart for the Tunnel Museum in the suburb of Ilidza.
 The tunnel was dug underneath the airport runway and was used to smuggle provisions into the city during the siege.
-The rest of the afternoon ids free for you to explore this exciting city.
+The rest of the afternoon is free for you to explore this exciting city.

 Sarajevo - Srebrencia - Belgrade

-After breakfast transfer from Sarajevo for Srebrenica, a journey taking approximately two hours.
+After breakfast transfer from Sarajevo to Srebrenica, a journey taking approximately two hours.
 Explore the narrow streets and learn about the town's tragic past on a guided sightseeing tour, including a visit to the Srebrenica Memorial Center.
 The Centre honours the thousands who died in the infamous Srebrenica Genocide of 1995.
 The local guide who has lived through the horrors of war will answer any question you might have.
 Take time to reflect on the experience over lunch at a local restaurant before travelling to Beograd, the Serbian capital more commonly known as Belgrade.
 The 'White City' is one of the oldest cities in Europe.
 Sitting at the confluence of two major rivers, the Sava and the Danube, it's an important intersection between Eastern and Western Europe.
 Here you'll experience an energetic mix of progressive flamboyance and conservative customs.